-- You: Will you be responsible for handling maintenance requests?
-Are you comfortable having tenants contact you for such requests?
-Are you comfortable going into a tenant’s apartments for such requests?
-Do you have the knowledge base and skill to handle plumbing and electrical repairs or will you need to hire a specialist?
+- Do you have knowledge and skill to handle plumbing and electrical repairs or will you need to hire a specialist?

-If you decide that you will take on these maintenance requests yourself, you need to acknowledge your skill set.
-While you may know how to fix a doorknob, shut off a main water valve and tile a floor, do you know how to solder a pipe or install hardwired smoke detectors?
-It is important that you understand your limitations from the beginning so you can plan appropriately for repairs you are not able to handle yourself.
+- While you may know how to fix a doorknob, shut off a main water valve and tile a floor, do you know how to solder a pipe or install hardwired smoke detectors?
+It is important that you understand your limitations from the beginning so you can have a specialist on call for repairs you are not able to handle yourself.

-- A Property Manager: Will you hire a property manager to take care of maintenance requests?
-If you do not feel comfortable performing maintenance requests or simply do not want to be bothered with them, you can hire a property management company to do so.
-They will either have a skilled team of handymen on staff or will hire outside contractors to perform these requests.
-While it is a more expensive option, it does save you the headache of having to deal with constant maintenance requests and saves you the opportunity costs of time you can allocate toward more productive endeavors.
+Property managers often have a skilled team of handymen on staff or will hire outside contractors to perform these requests.
+While it is a more expensive option, it does save you the headache of having to deal with constant maintenance requests and saves you the opportunity costs of time you can spend on more productive tasks.

-- An Electrician- Who will take care of electrical problems.
+- Electrician- Who will take care of electrical problems.

-- A Plumber- Who can deal with pipes and drainage issues.
+- Plumber- Who can deal with pipes and drainage issues.